iamernesto14/iamernesto14/README.md

 - 🌍 Living in: Accra, Ghana
 - 💼 Working at: Amalitech Ghana
-- 🔭 Currently learning: AWS re/Start Program with Amalitech Ghana
+- 🔭 Currently learning: AWS re/Start Program with Amalitech Ghana and TypeScript
+- 💬 Ask me about Web Development
+- ⚡ Fun fact: I spend more time with the computer than with actual people
 - 🎵 Interests: Music, Barcelona fan

 ## Skills